✦ Scandinavian-inspired design, curated for modern living

 energy efficient basement dehumidifier

 If you need serious basement drying power, avylo’s 90-pint dehumidifier fits spaces up to 4,500 sq. ft.
-You get ENERGY STAR Most Efficient 2025 performance with an EER of 2.05 L/kWh, so it can cost you under $1 a day to run.
+You get ENERGY STAR Most Efficient 2025 performance as stated in the product copy, with an EER of 2.05 L/kWh.
 The built-in pump lifts water 15 feet, and the included hose supports continuous drainage.
 You can also use the 2.11-gallon tank with auto shut-off.
-At 41 dB, it stays quiet, and three fan speeds let you match changing humidity.
+At 41 dB, it stays quiet for its class, and three fan speeds let you match changing humidity.
 Wheels, handles, and cord storage make moving it easy.

 Best For: Homeowners with large basements or damp spaces up to 4,500 sq. ft. who want powerful, energy-efficient dehumidification with continuous drainage options.